Your Charlottetown ERP balances the whole year. Your revenue lives in eleven weeks.

 SAP and Odoo share the blind spot.
 They smooth demand across the year, and Charlottetown demand is not smooth.
 It's a wall in late June and a cliff in October, plus the wildcard of a Confederation Bridge closure or a cancelled flight into YYG stranding a tour group.
 When the model can't hold a season that short and that sharp, your managers override it from memory, and that memory walks out the door when the seasonal staff leave in September.

-The fix: erp built for Charlottetown, not rented
+The fix: ERP built for Charlottetown, not rented

 You go custom when the season itself is the planning unit.
 A build for a Charlottetown operator encodes the June-to-September peak as the core curve, treats a bridge or flight disruption as a logged event that triggers rebooking and demand reshuffling, and consolidates dining, retail, lodging, and tour revenue into one ledger so you can see true per-guest margin before the season ends, not after.
-It connects naturally to your booking software, inventory management, and a business intelligence dashboard so the whole operation reads from one truth.
+It connects naturally to your booking software, inventory management, and a business intelligence (BI) dashboard so the whole operation reads from one truth.

 The capability list that earns its budget